Molybdate Test Kits

 Visual Kits

-CHEMetrics offers test kits employing the well-known Catechol reagent to deliver sensitivity and accuracy within two minutes or less.
+CHEMetrics visual molybdate water treatment test kits employ the well-known Catechol reagent to deliver sensitivity and accuracy within two minutes or less.
+Suitable for industrial water treatment, power generation and cooling water system testing.
 Based on CHEMetrics patented Self-Filling Reagent Ampoule technology.
 Premixed.
 Premeasured.
 Precise.
 Each kit contains 30 tests.

 The molybdate test method employs the catechol chemistry.
 In a mildly reducing alkaline solution, catechol reacts with hexavalent molybdenum to form a yellow-orange coloured chelate in direct proportion to the hexavalent molybdenum concentration.
 Test results are expressed in ppm (mg/l) molybdenum (Mo).